Institute for Telecommunication Sciences / Programs /

 J. Wepman, B. Bedford, H. Ottke, M. Cotton, “RF Sensors for Spectrum Monitoring Applications: Fundamentals and RF Performance Test Plan,” NTIA Technical Report TR-15-519, August 2015.

 M. Cotton, M. Souryal, J. Wepman, M. Ranganathan, J. Kub, S. Engelking, Y. Lo, H. Ottke, R. Kaiser, and D. Anderson, “An Overview of the NTIA/NIST Spectrum Monitoring Pilot Program,” International Workshop on Smart Spectrum at IEEE WCNC 2015, New Orleans, LA, March 9–12, 2015.

 M. Cotton and R. Dalke, “Spectrum Occupancy Measurements of the 3550–3650 MHz Maritime Radar Band Near San Diego, CA,” NTIA TR-14-500, Jan.
 2014.

-For more information about this project, contact Michael G. Cotton.
+For more information about this program, contact Michael G. Cotton.